George A. Richards: Support for Father Coughlin

+Throughout the 1930s, Coughlin's views changed as his audience grew.
+Eventually he was "openly antidemocratic", according to Steven Levitsky and Daniel Ziblatt, "calling for the abolition of political parties and questioning the value of elections".
+His views were seen as mirroring those of Richards himself, who had held reactionary conservative beliefs.
+Leo Fitzpatrick, who had given Coughlin his initial airtime over WJR in 1926 and was retained as a part-owner when Richards purchased the station, continued to serve as a confidant and advisor to Coughlin.

 Detroit Lions

 In 1934, Richards purchased the Portsmouth Spartans for approximately $15,000 and moved the team to Detroit.
-Richards organized the NFL's first Thanksgiving Day game.He used his connections to have NBC broadcast on its Blue Network.
+He used his connections to have NBC broadcast Lions Thanksgiving Day games on its Blue Network.
 The game set a team attendance record and gave the fledgling league vital national exposure.
 In 1940, Richards, then living in Beverly Hills and in poor health, sold the team to Fred L. Mandel Jr. on the advice of his physician.